redeyedrabbit/Bookazon/README.md

 5. As a customer, I want to Read/Get products by title for more information such as format, publish date, condition, genre, stock availability, price, rating, etc.

 6. As a customer, I want to Create/Post a star rating on a product so that I can share with others how I feel about a given product title.
-EDIT

 7. As a customer, I want to see the star ratings of a given product when I search for a product title, so that I can choose a product based on average ratings.

 8. As a customer, I want to Read/Get products by price range so that I can see products that I am willing to purchase for X amount.

 9. As a customer, I want to Read/Get products by range of star ratings, so that I can easily choose a product that meets my standards.

+10. As a store manager, I want to Create/Post genres to the database as needed to accommodate products.

 ## Tasks and Tickets